tier4/drs-docs/docs/calibration/index.md

 Check each LiDAR to ensure that it is publishing point cloud data and that its TF is correctly positioned.

 1. On the calibration PC, launch the point cloud decoder with TF publishing enabled.
-  If you use docker, please execute it on the runtime docker container.
+  If you use docker, please execute it on the runtime Docker container.
     ```shell
     # Assumes you are in the appropriate docker container or have sourced the workspace
     ros2 launch drs_launch drs_offline.launch.xml publish_tf:=true